Am I Insured? Questions you may have about your Insurance.

 This is why it’s important to discuss your personal needs with your Alpine Insurance Broker.
 A professional broker can design the most comprehensive level of insurance coverage and provide you with options to minimize exclusions and limitations.

-Depending on your policy, examples of auto insurance exclusions in Canada include the following:
+Depending on your policy, examples of car insurance exclusions in Canada include the following:

 - Mechanical failure, rusting, wear and tear.